-SRQs- Transference/Counter-transference

-What indicators are there about how this patient may be thinking and feeling about me?

-What am I thinking and feeling about this patient and why?
+SRQs- Transference/Count er-transference What indicators a about me? are there about how this patient may be thinking and feeling What am I thinking ng and feeling about this patient and why?
 Would I be doing this with/for any other patient?